 Rails can either be flush with the front of the posts (which means the subsequent boards flow across the posts as well) or recessed (which is more straightforward since you don’t have to be quite as exact with your positioning).
 It’s a matter of personal choice.

 Pro Tip: If you want the fence to look good, last well and offer maximum deterrence to neighbouring plants, gravel boards are a worthwhile addition.
-They sit in front of the bottom of each board, typically made out of either timber or concrete.
+They sit in front of the bottom of each board, typically made of timber or concrete.
 They might have holes pre-drilled or attached by small pieces of wood known as gravel board cleats.

 Step Four: Choose Your Boards